mannyuk-dev/adaship/README.md

 ## User Stories
-•	As a user, I want to start a game against a computer.
+•	As a user, I want to start a game against a computer.  <br />
-•	As a user, I want to fire a torpedo at an opponent’s board.
+•	As a user, I want to fire a torpedo at an opponent’s board.  <br />
-•	As a user, I want to place a ship on a board.
+•	As a user, I want to place a ship on a board.  <br />
-•	As user, I want to know when a specific ship has been fully destroyed.
+•	As user, I want to know when a specific ship has been fully destroyed.  <br />
-•	As a user, I want to be alerted when I win or lose the game.
+•	As a user, I want to be alerted when I win or lose the game.  <br />
 •	As user, I want to know when a specific ship has been hit.
 •	As a user, I want to start a game against another player.
 ## Epics